ramonaharrison/ar-workshop/slides.md

 Look in `app/sampledata/models`.
 We've provided some models.

-Each model has a Wavefront `.obj` and `.mtl` (and optional `.png`) file associated with it.

 - `.obj` - encodes the 3D geometry of the model (e.g. vertices, polygon faces)
-- `.mtl` - material referenced by the `.obj`, describes the surface appearance of the model (e.g. color, texture, reflection)
+- `.mtl` - material referenced by the `.obj`, describes the surface of the model (e.g. color, texture, reflection)
-- `.png` - optional visual texture referenced by the `.mtl` to be mapped onto the surface of the model.
+- `.png` - optional visual texture referenced by the `.mtl` to be mapped onto the surface of the model

 ---